Siouxland Forecast: January 10, 2020

-Tonight there’ll be light snow showers with accumulations under 1 inch.
-As the snow tapers off and the skies clear out later on overnight, the temperature will become very cold with lows near 0°!
+As the snow in western Iowa tapers off and the skies clear out later on overnight, the temperature will become very cold with lows near 0°!
+Bundle up as you’re going outside with extra layers, gloves, and hats.

 Look for mostly sunny skies on a chilly Saturday with the afternoon high at 21°.
-Sunday we’ll have a snow system clip through with accumulations between 1 and 3 inches.
+Sunday we’ll have a small snow system clip through with accumulations between 1 and 2 inches for most of the map.
 It’ll be just a bit warmer at 25°.

 A decent Monday is expected with the high at 32°, but then it’ll become far colder with additional snow chances in the mix for next Tuesday and Wednesday.
 Highs next Wednesday and Thursday will be around 10° and lows will dip below 0° as arctic air takes up residence in Siouxland!